exclusive interview charles woehrle world war ii pow shows us his new patek philippe

 The handwritten letter to Woehrle documenti ng his gifted PatekThey had a replica watchmaker open up the back again so I could see the escapement.
 Did you know these are all handmade Woehrle beams with both awe and pride.

-As I bade farewell to Charles Woehrle, with his firm handshake, I was reminded that what draws us to timepieces are not so a great deal the replica watches themselves but the stories and the people behind them.
+As I bade farewell to Charles Woehrle, with his firm handshake, I was reminded replica omega that what draws us to timepieces are not so a great deal the themselves but the stories and the people behind them.

 To see video footage of Charles Woehrle and find out far more about the upcoming documentary, Stalag Luft III: A single Mans Story, visit the films site at